If you’re planning on renting in Munich, here’s what you need to know about how to find suitable accommodation and what to expect in the city.

 After the move to Munich

 Once you’ve found a suitable property for renting in Munich, there are a few thing you will need to sort out.
 Firstly, if you’re living in Munich for longer than 3 months, you need to register your address at the local registration office (burgerburo) within two weeks of arriving.
 There are six burgerburos in Munich.
-Details can be found, along with downloadable forms, on the Munich city website.
+Details are available, along with downloadable forms, on the Munich city website.
 If you want to access local healthcare, you will also need to find a doctor in Munich.
 See this guide to relocating to Germany for a full checklist of things to consider.

 Munich Tenants Association – looks after the rights of those renting in Munich